jasonharrison/dotfiles/README.md

+# dotfiles

-# This is a collection of configuration files and scripts that customize tools I use.
+This is a collection of configuration files and scripts that customize tools I use.

+[`rails/.rubocop.yml`](rails/.rubocop.yml) is a configuration file intended to be used with the [rubocop-rails](https://github.com/toshimaru/rubocop-rails) gem.